No items found.

 4. Don’t only push your own books

 I mean, you can.
-They might land on the FYP (that’s For You Page, which is the main timeline on TikTok) but you probably won’t grow a following.
-The easiest thing to do is make videos about more books—especially if you don’t have a deal yet, make content about the type of books you think your readership would also enjoy so that when you get to announce yours, it’s exactly what they’re looking for.
+They might land on the FYP (the For You Page, which is the main timeline on TikTok), but you probably won’t grow a following.
+The easiest thing to do is make videos where you discuss books—especially if you don’t have a deal yet.
+Make content about the type of novels you think your readers would enjoy, including your own favorite books.
+That way, when you get to announce yours, it’s exactly what they’re looking for.

-You can think adjacently too.
-Some of my books are Greek mythology-inspired YA romantasies so my content is 70 per cent Greek myth-based, 25 per cent me reviewing and unboxing world mythology-inspired books (or YA or fantasy or crime now that I have an upcoming thriller coming out!) and 5 per cent me attempting to demystify publishing.
+You can think adjacently, too.
+Some of my books are Greek mythology-inspired YA romantasies, so my content is 70% Greek myth-based, 25% reviewing/unboxing world mythology-inspired books (or Young Adult fiction, fantasy, or crime now that I have a thriller coming out!), and 5% me attempting to demystify publishing.
+Think about your genre: if you’re writing historical fiction and you visit a castle for research, create a video about your trip!

 5. Hone your pitch

-For example, for my upcoming book The End Crowns All, my pitch is ‘a sapphic reimagining of the Trojan War featuring rivals to lovers Helen and Cassandra’—the book itself is about two princesses of Troy trying to save their city from its inevitable fall, but readers will enjoy it for the tropey sapphic romance.
+For The End Crowns All, my pitch is ‘a sapphic reimagining of the Trojan War featuring rivals to lovers Helen and Cassandra.’
+The book is about two princesses of Troy trying to save their city from its inevitable fall, but readers will enjoy it for the tropey sapphic romance.

 You can have a few varied pitches and use them as the basis of your videos.
 You can also pull out key moments of the book.
-Think of it like you’re convincing your friend to read it—‘there’s this one part where’ or ‘ohhh, you’ll love this character because they’re like this’—as opposed to pitching to your publisher or an agent.
+Imagine you’re convincing a friend to start reading it rather than pitching it to a publisher or agent:

 {{blog-banner-7="/blog-banners"}}